gleam-lang/gleam/notes/talk.md

 add helper functions for parsing numbers, handling escaped characters in strings, and so on.

-And with that I have a working tokenizer, so I can move onto building a super simple AST.
-In the same way that Erlang tokenization supplies a tool for tokenization it also supplies a tool for parsing, the Yecc module.
+Right.
+With a tokenizer I can move onto building an AST.
+In the same way that Erlang supplies a tool for tokenization it also supplies a tool for parsing, the Yecc module.
 Like Leex it's used by writing a module with a specific syntax and file extension, which it then compiles into an Erlang module.
 This module contains a grammar, which is a set of rules that describe the syntax of a language.

 ```erlang